What secrets hide behind “Julie Ann” that makes it rock? Your first name is more than just a name!

 The name “Ann” is of Hebrew origin.
 It’s a name commonly given to girls.

 Your name in reverse order is “Nna Eiluj.”
-A random rearrangement of the letters in your name (anagram) will give ‘An Uiljne.’
+A random rearrangement of the letters in your name (anagram) will give ‘Ilj Nuean.’
 How do you pronounce that?

 The true meaning of ‘Julie Ann’ cannot be described with just a few words.
 Your name is your destiny, heart’s desire, and personality.
 Julie Ann is a name that signifies a freedom-loving and free-spirited individual.
 Nothing is conventional with your love of change and adventure.
 You make sensible decisions very quickly, especially in a dangerous or difficult situation.
 You are inquisitive and often ask others “Why this?,” “Why that?,” or just plain “Why?.”
 Multi-tasking is a breeze for you – eat and watch TV at the same time!